 Current musical equipment includes: Nord Electro 4D, Hammond XK-1C keyboard, and QSC K12.
 Outside of music, Caroline owns her own accounting/bookkeeping business, and lives with her partner Dan, and their 3 cats Simba, Roscoe and Luna in the Boston MA region.

-Kate Moore grew up in upstate NY, but has called Atlanta home since her teens.
-She taught herself guitar at age 8 by watching her parents play.
-Her earliest loves included the Beatles, Pink Floyd, The Who and Dire Straits.
+Katie was born in Texas, raised in upstate NY, but has called Atlanta home since 16.
+She taught herself guitar at age 8 by watching her dad play, then borrowing his Martin D-28 after he went to bed.
+Her earliest musical loves were British: Beatles, Pink Floyd, The Who, Dire Straits...
 She saw her first Dead show in 1981.
-In that time, when popular music felt so synthetic, she was drawn in by the rootsy authenticity of the band -- and the people who followed them.
-(You may have seen her dancing in the taper section at a show, or bought one of her veggie sandwiches afterward!)
+In that time, when popular music was turning synthetic, she was drawn in by the rootsy authenticity of the band -- and the people who followed them.
+(You probably saw her dancing in the taper section, or bought one of her veggie sandwiches in the lot afterward!)

 Kate was a seminal member of the Atlanta jam scene as part of the first incarnation of The Grapes.
 She plays in numerous bands, from acoustic Dead to New Orleans funk, but her primary band is Deep Blue Sun, who've been headlining festivals and clubs throughout the south since 1999.
-As a songwriter with several albums of material, her GD influences are apparent.
+She is a songwriter with several albums of material.
 Deep Blue Sun's Live at Tree Sound won Homegrown Music's Best Live Album of 2008.

 Denise Parent has been singing for as long as she can remember and started playing drums at the age of sixteen on Long Island.
 She fell in love with the Grateful Dead when she was 18 years old and started going to as many shows as she could.